corkami/pocs/collisions/README.md

 (the type is a 4 ASCII characters string).

 If the length is null, then the atom takes the rest of the file - such as `jp2c` atoms in JP2 files.
-If it's 1, then the Type is followed by a 64bit length, which kinda turns the atom to `Type Length Value`, which may enable other kinds of collision such as Shattered.
+If it's 1, then the Type is followed by a 64bit length, changing the atom to `Type Length Value`, making it compatible with other collisions like Shattered.

 Some atoms contain other atoms: in this cases, they're called boxes.
 That's why this otherwise unnamed structure is called "atom/box".